Eric Robert Rudolph Fast Facts

 February 2013 - With help from his brother, Rudolph publishes his autobiography, "Between the Lines of Drift: The Memoirs of a Militant."

-March 11, 2013 - The US Attorneys Office in Birmingham states in court documents that they are seizing Rudolph's royalties from book sales, totaling $200, to pay back the $1 million Rudolph owes in restitution.
+March 11, 2013 - The US Attorney's Office in Birmingham states in court documents it is seizing Rudolph's royalties from book sales, totaling $200, to pay back the $1 million Rudolph owes in restitution.